 Create a New vSphere Kubernetes Cluster

-DKP uses local static provisioner as the default storage provider.
-However, localvolumeprovisioner is not suitable for production use.
-You should use a Kubernetes CSI compatible storage that is suitable for production.
+DKP uses the vsphere CSI driver as the default storage provider.
+Use a Kubernetes CSI compatible storage that is suitable for production.

 Follow these steps to create the cluster: